Training Management System and Learning Management System, or TMS and LMS.

 - What is your share of Instructor-Led Training vs eLearning?

 - Does your difficulty lie more in content management and course delivery, or in logistics, cost tracking, and administrative processes?
 Can your current software handle those items as in-depth as you’d like?

 - What is the core purpose of the software you’re looking at?
 Which features are central and which ones are peripheral, and will you be able to get good support on all these features?

-These type of questions will help you determine what kind of software really fits your needs.
+These type of questions will help you determine what kind of software, between a Training Management System and a Learning Management System, really fits your training needs.

 Helpful Resources and Tools

 - To learn more about the Training Management System, check our 5 minutes guide to the TRMS and get the key facts and figures.

 - Looking to evaluate your current corporate training technology, but don’t know where to start?
 Download the Must-Have ILT Training Management Features Checklist.